Important Dates & Reminders

-- Your accommodation specialist will record all recommended accommodations in McBurney Connect.
+- Your access consultant will record all recommended accommodations in McBurney Connect.
 You can view approved accommodations in McBurney Connect by clicking on “My Eligibility”.

-- You will need to follow procedures for sending Faculty Notification Letters and requesting accommodations that you learned about during training.
+- You will need to follow procedures for sending Student Accommodation Letters and requesting accommodations that you learned about during training.

 - You should contact McBurney staff if you are experiencing any issues.